AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/how-to/purge-cache.md

            type: authenticate # The type of the action, must be authenticate
            authenticator: purge-auth # The name of the authenticator to be used, must match the name from the above authenticators list
 ```

+  In above rule, both `purgeKey1` and `purgeKey2` are added from the beginning to support the rotation of secrets without any interruptions.
+However, you can start with only `purgeKey1` and add `purgeKey2` later when rotating the secrets.

 1. Save, commit, and push the changes to the Adobe upstream repository.